natcap/invest.users-guide/source/routedem.rst

 - :investspec:`routedem threshold_flow_accumulation`

-- :investspec:`routedem calculate_downstream_distance`
-11. **Calculate Distance to Stream**: This will be written to the output file *downstream_distance.tif* in the workspace.
+- :investspec:`routedem calculate_downstream_distance` This will be written to the output file *downstream_distance.tif* in the workspace.
 Distance is given in number of pixels.
 To translate this pixel distance to linear units, multiply the *downstream_distance.tif* raster by the pixel size.

 References